Recovery Notes

 4. Cost per year, not cost upfront.
 A £200 tub that needs replacing every 18 months is more expensive than a £600 tub that lasts five years.

-We rated each model on those four axes and then asked the only question that matters: would we put it in our own garden?
+We weighed each model on those four axes against what owners actually report — then asked the only question that matters: would we spend our own money on it?

 The shortlist